Fabricio-Antonio/Fabricio-Antonio/README.md

 </div>
 <div align="justify">

-I am Fabrício Santos, I am a software developer with **over 1.5 years of hands-on experience** as a freelance Front-end engineer.
-I have been involved in a wide variety of projects, ranging from high-conversion landing pages to administrative systems designed for government institutions — solutions that demand a high level of responsibility, compliance, and security. <br>
+I am Fabrício Santos, I am a software developer with **over 1.5 years of hands-on experience** as a freelance Front-end engineer. **I have been involved in a wide variety of projects**, ranging from high-conversion landing pages to administrative systems designed for **government institutions** — solutions that demand a high level of responsibility, compliance, and security. <br>
 <br>
 I'm also an open-source and Linux enthusiast
 <br>